The Do’s and Don’ts of Pregnancy Announcements

 2. Wait Until You’re Ready

 Many people choose to wait until they feel they are in the clear before announcing their pregnancy.
-This is a smart choice, but when you choose to tell others (not including your spouse) is entirely up to you.
+This is a smart choice, but when you decide to tell others (not including your spouse) is entirely up to you.
 If you want to wait longer than necessary, do it!
 If you just can’t wait to tell your mom or friends, letting them know right away is okay, too.
 Just be ready for any of the disadvantages that may come with telling someone too soon or too late.

 3. Announce it at the Right Time